Get to know this great organization

 The CTTC accepts a small number of volunteers each year to be part of the Chullo Club and help with various projects and programs currently in progress.
 Most volunteers are given work inside of the set plans the CTTC has for the year, which can include anything from help with event preparation to specific projects that the volunteer completes semi-independently.

-The CTTC requires that volunteers commit to a minimum of three months as anything less is insufficient time for volunteers to make a meaningful impact on the organization.
+The CTTC requires that volunteers commit to a minimum of 75 days as anything less is insufficient time for volunteers to make a meaningful impact on the organization.
 While the CTTC does not require that volunteers speak Spanish, the Center prefers volunteers that can as it means they can become involved at a deeper level in the CTTC.

 While most volunteers spend a majority of their time working in the offices on administrative tasks, there are occasional opportunities to visit the communities and work with the weavers.
 Volunteering with the Chullo Club can provide a once in a life-time opportunity to meet indigenous Andean weavers and learn from them about their lives, traditions, and textiles.